nathanpeck/nodejs-aws-workshop/5 - AWS Fargate/README.md

 ## 1. Connect to your development machine

+If you have not done so already create [a development machine on AWS](../1%20-%20Development%20Environment) to do this workshop.

 If you don't already have an SSH session open, SSH to your development machine.

 ```